cortexlabs/cortex/docs/guides/docker-hub-rate-limiting.md

 ## Push to AWS ECR (Elastic Container Registry)

-You can also push the Cortex images to ECR on your AWS account, and use those in your cluster.
+You can also push the Cortex images to ECR on your AWS account, and pull from your ECR repository in your cluster.
 Follow [this guide](self-hosted-images.md) to do this.